5 from 2 votes

 Go Blue-tini

-Go Blue-tini Cocktail, inspired by University of Michigan in drink form with a blue cocktail and maize “M”.
+Go Blue-tini Cocktail, inspired by the University of Michigan in drink form with a blue cocktail and maize “M”.
 Fun tailgate cocktail for fall football games!

 Go Blue-tini cocktail recipe - easy drink inspired by University of MIchigan Wolverines.
 SnappyGourmet.com